SKIP TO CONTENT

 Yes!
 All discussions and decisions are public.
 If you have questions, we encourage you to ask them in the Forum rather than in private.

-Will there be an LTS (Long-Term Support) version?
+Is there an LTS (Long-Term Support) version? #

 Operaton follows security best practices, including authentication, authorization, and encrypted database connections.